-- Alterations not visible from a public right of way. - Demolition or capsulation of less than 25 square feet, where not visible from a public right-of-way - Art (as defined in the zoning ordinance) - At-grade paving not used for alleys, drives or parking - Removable chimney caps - Door hardware, mailboxes and house numbers - Play equipment (not including playhouses) - Plant materials - Retaining walls under 2 feet in height - Storm windows - Unornamented storm doors; those with scrollwork etc. must go to the BAR. - Small dish antennas less than 2 feet in diameter on non-street-facing elevations - Security cameras measuring less than one cubic foot each - Security light fixtures (no more than two) on each non-street-facing elevation
+- Alterations not visible from a public right-of-way. - Demolition or capsulation of less than 25 square feet of exterior building material, where not visible from a public right-of-way - Public Art (as defined in the zoning ordinance), except for the painting, staining, or limewashing of unpainted masonry - At-grade paving not used for alleys, drives or parking - Removable chimney caps - Door hardware, mailboxes and house numbers - Play equipment (not including playhouses) - Plant materials - Window planter boxes - Retaining walls less than 2 feet in height - Storm windows - Unornamented storm doors; those with scrollwork etc. must go to the BAR. - Small dish antennas less than 2 feet in diameter on non-street-facing elevations - Security cameras measuring less than one cubic foot each